lambda-z-miu/Tacos-1/doc/lab2.md

 > Please cite any forms of information source that you have consulted during finishing your assignment, except the TacOS documentation, course slides, and course staff.

+I got the advise
+1) to implement syscall to pass args-none case
+2) to start from a new branch
+from Yuyang Hu 22, EECS.

 > With any comments that may help TAs to evaluate your work better, please leave them here

 ## Argument Passing